is6481/lab1/README.md

 prior version.
 It is incredibly useful when developing software and, as we’re finding, doing analytics work.

-Git will not be used a ton in this course.
-I’m mentioning it here because it is terribly important and because all of the materials for the course are stored on Git.
-In particular, all of the labs are stored on GitHub and can be downloaded there.
-Some of you may want to work locally for a few of the labs and that can be done easily by checking out the code from GitHub.
+Git will not be used a ton in this course, except to be a place I can manage and share the materials for the course.
+I’m mentioning it here because it is a terribly important technology that is used in analytics (and software development) today.
+Also note that some of you may want to work locally for a few of the labs and that can be done easily by checking out the code from GitHub (here: <https://github.com/is6481>).

 Please watch this [video](https://www.youtube.com/watch?v=BCQHnlnPusY) as an introduction to Git and GitHub.